Pecorario/pecorario/README.md

 ### Hi there, I'm Taynara Pecorario 👋
 ###

-- 🔭 I'm working as It Analyst at PagoNxt.
+- 🔭 I'm working as IT Analyst at PagoNxt.
 - 🌱 I’m currently learning Salesforce, MongoDB and Docker.

 ---